Konglish: Debate

 There is some debate around whether Konglish is harmful or helpful.
 Some argue that Konglish has limited benefit to South Korea's international competitiveness, and potentially negatively impacts the Korean language.
-In contrast, Jasper Kim, a law professor at Ewha Womans University, wrote that Konglish is necessary in a global context and that strict adherence to grammatical rules shouldn't trump getting the message across.
+In contrast, Jasper Kim, a law professor at Ewha Womans University, wrote that Konglish is necessary in a global context and that strict adherence to grammatical rules should not trump getting the message across.

 Some argue Konglish can lead to misunderstandings.
 Native English speakers can be confused by Konglish terms that are used differently from their English analogues.
 This can have an impact on tourism.
 When Incheon Airport was first opened, more than 49 English-language signs were found to contain errors.

 Some also argue that Konglish exacerbates linguistic divides in Korea.
 For example, North–South differences in the Korean language.
 Konglish exclusive to South Korea can be difficult to understand for North Korean defectors integrating into South Korean society.
 There is also the possibility of rural–urban differences in the usage of Konglish.

 Konglish is sometimes taught in schools, which some consider a problem, possibly exacerbated by underqualified teachers.